Our2020View/Our2020View.github.io/miscmods.md

 [Dedicated 20 Amp Circuit](/ourmods/20ampcircuit/)

-We only used one of the plugs in the receptacle for that dedicated circuit, so we had a free receptacle that we decided to hook up to the coach's 30 amp electrical system.
+We only used one of the plugs in the receptacle for that dedicated circuit, so by making this a split circuit - by removing the hot terminals connecting tab - we had a free receptacle that we decided to hook up to the coach's 30 amp electrical system.
+As explained in the "Dedicated 20 Amp Circuit description, we elected to feed this new receptacle from the circuit that powers the induction cooktop.
+The induction cooktop is powered from a 20 amp receptacle under the right hand sink.

+Winnebago has used a slimline RV receptacle for the cooktop plug, and to be honest, I didn't see how it was going to be possible to get in there to add extra wiring to feed the new plug.
+Instead, I chose to sever the feed to the cooktop plug, install a junction box under the counterop, and wire in the new 12/2 cable inbetween the feed and the old plug.

 <br>